-Belize is famed as a beach destination for its diving (Great Blue Hole) and snorkeling (Hol Chan), however, slowly it is gaining traction as a nature-based destination and jungle lodges are getting all the spotlight.
-This is because gone are the days of when only hardcore explorers would wish to be deep in the rainforest.
+Belize is famed as a beach destination for its diving (Great Blue Hole) and snorkeling (Hol-Chan), however, slowly it is gaining traction as a nature-based travel destination and jungle resorts and lodges are getting all the spotlight.
+This is because gone are the days of when only hardcore explorers would wish to be deep in the Belize rainforest.
 Nowadays, families, couples and solo travelers are seeking the soothing tranquility and nourishment that nature offers the body and mind.

-I’m a firm supporter of sustainable tourism and any hotel that is nature-dependent and meets the philosophy of ecotourism is high on my books.
-So if you’re ready for seclusion, serenity, adventure or relaxation, the Belizean rainforest has a spot for you.
+I’m a firm supporter of sustainable tourism and any hotel or resort that is nature-centric and meets the philosophy of ecotourism is high in my books.
+So if you’re ready for seclusion, serenity, adventure or relaxation, the Belize rainforest has a spot for you.